+Re Related Requirements 10 credits

 INTD 205 Business Communications 3

 MATH 213 Applied Calculus I (OR MATH 221 Calculus I) 4

 PHIL 237 Ethics and Management 3

-• A minimum of 50% of all required ACCT, ECON and MGMT courses, of which a minimum of 9 credit hours of 300-level MGMT classes, must be taken at Geneseo.

-• A minimum of 12 hours of Accounting, of which a minimum of 12 credit hours of 300-level ACCT classes, including Acct 301 and Acct 302, must be taken at Geneseo.

-• Enrollment in 300-level School of Business courses is restricted to junior and senior majors and minors in School of Business programs.
+- A minimum of 50% of all required ACCT, ECON and MGMT courses, of which a minimum of 9 credits of 300-level MGMT classes, must be taken at Geneseo. - A minimum of 12 hours of Accounting, of which a minimum of 12 credits of 300-level ACCT classes, including Acct 301 and Acct 302, must be taken at Geneseo. - Enrollment in 300-level School of Business courses is restricted to junior and senior majors and minors in School of Business programs.